magniff/watch/README.md

 Each validator provides a callable method `predicate(value) -> True/False`.
 This callable gets invoked at validation time to decide whether the value complies the spec.

 ### Validators
 Did I tell you that `watch` is a microframework?
 No?
-So, it is, meaning that you should be able to quickly hack together a set of spec checkers, that will make sense to you.
-Anyways, `watch` comes with a set of predefined validators, that are written in a "monadic" style.
+So, it is, meaning that you should be able to quickly hack together a set of useful checkers without any external help.
+Nevertherless, `watch` comes with a set of predefined validators, that are written in a "monadic" style.
 Here are some:
 ```
 from watch.builtins import *